serverless/blog/posts/2016-12-07-how-to-create-a-fast-secure-and-scalable-open-source-blog-with-react-markdown.md

 ### 4. Scale out of the box

-Using a static site site gives us raw scale out of the box unlike dynamic blogging platforms like Wordpress.
+Using a static site gives us raw scale out of the box unlike dynamic blogging platforms like Wordpress.

 **How our static site is built:**